tsunar2002/ds-fall-2025-tue/Week-03-EDA-and-Dashboards/Dashboard_Exercise.md

 - **rating_year**: Year the rating was given

 ## Questions to Answer
-1. What is the distribution of genres of the movies that were rated?
+1. What's the breakdown of genres for the movies that were rated?
-   - Hint: Use `.explode()`
 2. Which genres have the highest viewer satisfaction (highest ratings)?
-3. How do ratings vary across movie release year?
+3. How does mean rating change across movie release years?
 4. What are the 5 best-rated movies that have at least 50 ratings?
 At least 150 ratings?

 ## Extra Credit
 5. Pick 4 genres.
 For each genre, how does the rating change as viewer age increases?
    - Suggestion: try to do this for more than 4 genres and see which have the most interesting visualization.
 6. Plot number of ratings vs mean rating per genre.
 Is there a correlation between the volume of ratings and mean rating?
+7. We gave you a pre-cleaned `genres` column, the original dataset is `movie_ratings_EC.csv`, can you clean it yourself?
+   - Hint: Use `.explode()`

 ## Notes and Caveats
 - Movies can belong to multiple genres.
 Exploding genres is acceptable for preference profiling but not for market share.